 In Denver, the dog bite attorneys at Dormer Harpring can help you with any animal bite injury claim.
 Call us at (303) 747-4404 or email us via the contact form on this page for more information about our client services and schedule your free consultation.

 At Dormer Harpring, we believe everyone deserves quality legal representation.
 That is why our fees are contingent, meaning they’re based only on the amount we recover.
-Learn more about our dog bite attorneys and seeking justice and compensation after your accident by contacting our offices today.
+Learn more about our Denver dog bite attorneys and seeking justice and compensation after your accident by contacting our offices today.